-One of the varieties was basically Cheatos.
-They weren’t called Cheatos, but that’s what they were.
-And unlike my experience with El Salvadorian Oreos, these Cheatos actually tasted like real Cheatos.
-In fact, they were almost better than real Cheatos.
-Almost. couple of different
+One of the varieties was basically Cheetos.
+They weren’t called Cheetos, but that’s what they were.
+And unlike my experience with El Salvadorian Oreos, these Cheetos actually tasted like real Cheetos.
+In fact, they were almost better than real Cheetos.
+Almost.

 The last variety was my favorite, though.
 They were salted and deep fried plantain chips.
 Yesiree, these were the best of the bunch.
 They were sweet and salty and crunchy all at the same time.
 Just Mwah!
 Goodness!
 I ate two bags of them without breaking a sweat.

 “You know, fried plantains are a breakfast food here,” Jo Ann said.
 She didn’t mean the fried plantain chips, but actual plantains deep fried and coated with powdered sugar.
 I suddenly found I had a hankering for just such a creature and was looking forward to ordering them as soon as possible.
 Jo Ann even told us that she knew of a good place that did fried plantains and that if we wanted to we could go eat there on Saturday.
 Sounded like a plan to me.